 9. Red Sea

 I don’t live on the coast, but just being so close to the Red Sea and being able to go to the beach or diving so easily makes for one of life’s little luxuries.
 The Saudi side of the coast is still mostly untouched by mass dive tourism and reefs remain healthy and rich in marine life unlike the neighboring Egypt side.
 Farasan Islands is a paradise that only residents of KSA can currently enjoy.

-What are your good sides of Saudi life?
+What are the good sides of Saudi in your life?